radman/notification_system/README.md

 A notification represents a bunch of information scheduled to be delivered to a particular user.
 A notification may be associated to an event, and users can subscribe / unsubscribe to any notification.

-A notification is considered pending on and after its scheduled delivery date.
+A notification is considered pending on and after its scheduled delivery date, if it has not been sent.
 Notifications are NOT sent automatically.
 You will need to use a scheduler of some sort to periodically call `Notification.deliver_pending`.
 This will grab all pending notifications, and deliver them to their recipients IF they are subscribed to receive that type of notification.
-IF they are not subscribed, the pending notification is destroyed (TODO).
+IF they are not subscribed, the pending notification is destroyed.

 Delivery assumes the existence of a `NotificationMailer`.
 To modify the mailer do something like the following: